Colon cancer screening

 SCREENING FOR AVERAGE-RISK PEOPLE

 There is not enough evidence to say which screening method is best.
 But, colonoscopy is the most thorough but also has the highest risk.
 Talk to your provider about which test is right for you.

-Both men and women should have a colon cancer screening test starting at age 50.
-Some providers recommend that African Americans begin screening at age 45.
+All adults should have a colon cancer screening test starting at age 45.